 When you prune fig trees grown in pots, it helps to shape the tree into a standard bulb shape.
-This helps reduce the unnecessary spread of the fig branches indoor.
-This may not look good or gets too cluttered that it becomes inconvenient to move inside the room.
+This helps reduce the unnecessary spread of the fig branches indoors.
+This may not look good or get too cluttered that it becomes inconvenient to move inside the room.

 Pay close attention while cutting branches to make a cleaner cut.
 This helps prevent the spreading of disease or infection to the plant and gives a beautiful appearance to the plant.

-Figs have a hard-outer surface, and it may be necessary to precook them before eating it.
+Figs have a hard-outer surface, and it may be necessary to precook them before eating them.
 The precooking removes the bitterness from the fruit and makes it safe to eat.

-To get started, snip off the sturdy fig stems and place it into a pan of rapidly boiling water for 10 minutes.
-Drain off the water and then replace it with freshwater and cook the figs second time in freshwater for another 10 minutes.
+To get started, snip off the sturdy fig stems and place them into a pan of rapidly boiling water for 10 minutes.
+Drain off the water and then replace it with fresh water and cook the figs a second time in freshwater for another 10 minutes.